MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 - Internet ingress and egress requirements.
 - NVA use in the current architecture.
 - Azure Virtual Desktop connectivity to a standard hub virtual network or Virtual WAN hub.
-- Session host connection model (native and RDP Shortpath).
+- Session host connection model (native and Remote Desktop Protocol (RDP) Shortpath).
 - Traffic inspection requirements for:
   - Internet egress from Azure Virtual Desktop.
   - Internet ingress to Azure Virtual Desktop.